MicrosoftDocs/azure-docs/articles/sentinel/mssp-protect-intellectual-property.md

 For more information, see [Import Azure Monitor log data into Power BI](/azure/azure-monitor/visualize/powerbi).
 ### Playbooks

-You can protect your playbooks as follows, depending on where the playbook's analytics rules have been created:
+You can protect your playbooks as follows, depending on where the  analytic rules that trigger the playbook have been created:

 - **Analytics rules created in the MSSP workspace**.
 Make sure to create your playbooks in the MSSP workspace, and that you get all incident and alert data from the MSSP workspace.
 You can attach the playbooks whenever you create a new rule in your workspace.